Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/openbci.md

 Check there is a light on the cyton board and the switch is set to "PC".

 Check that there is a red light flashing on USB dongle.
-If not, then switch the reset blank switch to the right and then back to the left.
+If not, then switch the black reset switch to the right and then back to the left.

 Relaunch the GUI and repeat the secession starting process.